 Time Apply during or after planting but before crop emerges.

 Remarks Use paraquat if grasses are present.
 Add a nonionic surfactant or crop oil concentrate according to label specifications; take care to avoid anionic formulations that react in the tank to form insoluble precipitates.
 Exposed crop plants will be killed.
-Acts as contact; absorbs energy produced by photosynthesis, forming peroxides that disrupt living cells.

 Site of action (both) Group 22: photosystem I electron diversion